-Overall, we found that the alternative solution procedure picks the desired solution discussed in Table \ref{table:Alt_example}.
-Throughout the alternative solution procedure, we first compare $S_\text{new}$ with $S_\text{best}$ using the significance of the estimated coefficients, in particular with $\pi(S)$ and $E(S)$.
-If this step cannot make a decision, residual diagnostics are considered.
+Overall, we find that the alternative solution procedure selects the desired solution discussed in Table \ref{table:Alt_example}.
+During the alternative solution procedure, we first compare $S_\text{new}$ with $S_\text{best}$ using the significance of the estimated coefficients, in particular with $\pi(S)$ and $E(S)$.
+If this step cannot lead to a decision, residual diagnostics are considered.
 This multistage procedure reflects the linear regression model building framework discussed in Section \ref{S:2}.
 The procedure also deals with the possible issues illustrated in Case 2 and 3 in Table $\ref{table:Alt_example}$ by introducing $f_t$.
-A user can intuitively give a value of $\tau$ based on the average difference in the $p$-value that they can permit.
+A user can intuitively provide a value of $\tau$ based on the average difference in the $p$-value that they can permit.
 In Experiment 4 of Section \ref{S:5}, we provide experimental results that illustrate the benefit of using the proposed procedure rather than a simple penalty function.